 The AAO is trained in investigating and resolving complaints.
-The officer is available for assistance in filing the complaint with SUNY Cortland and will remain impartial during an investigation.
-The Affirmative Action Office does not represent any individual or department, but does advocate or behalf of the university's goals of equal opportunity and nondiscrimination.
+The officer is available for assistance in filing the complaint with the College and will remain impartial during an investigation.
+The Affirmative Action Office does not represent any individual or department, but does advocate or behalf of the College's goals of equal opportunity and nondiscrimination.